pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_92.md

 Exploration is a key growth driver for Santos and success with the drill bit is vital to adding value for Santos shareholders.
 During the past four years Santos has been working to build exploration opportunities by:

-- exploration acreage
+- • acquiring new exploration acreage

-- exploration prospects
+- • adding material exploration prospects

-- exploration wells.
+- • drilling wildcat exploration wells.

 **SUCCESS RATE OF 44% IN 2004** Santos’ 2004 exploration effort produced good results, as the Company high graded its exploration acreage and started drilling one of the most exciting portfolios in the industry.